hpi-schul-cloud/erwin-idm/README.md

 docker stop erwin-idm
 ```

 The Keycloak Admin Console will be available at [`http://localhost:8080`](http://localhost:8080).
-You may login into the instance with username `admin` and password `admin`.
+To make use of the production image locally, you need to configure a TLS termination proxy (setup is beyond the scope of this document).

 ## Structure